How and when do I apply for financial aid?

 How will I know if I am selected for verification?

-You may be selected for verification either by the federal processor or by the Financial Aid Office at Dominican College.
+You may be selected for verification either by the federal processor or by the Financial Aid Office at Dominican University.
 If you are selected for verification by the federal processor, there will be an asterisk next to your Expected Family Contribution (EFC) on your Student Aid Report (SAR).
 You will also be informed of having been selected for verification in the SAR acknowledgement letter, which will be included with your SAR documents.

 If you are selected for verification by the Financial Aid Office, you will be notified on the first page of your award letter if you are a new student, or an email and missing information letter will be sent to your DC email account if you are a continuing student.
 Both notifications will inform you of this selection and instruct you with the documents needed.
 You can be selected for verification at any time during the academic year so it is very important you check your email on a regular basis.
 If you are a continuing student, you will not be packaged with financial aid until all requested documents have been received and reviewed by the Financial Aid Office.